 - 7.1 The Internal Audit Service sits within the Corporate Services Directorate.
-The Chief Audit Executive ("CAE") reports to the GMCA Treasurer on all corporate governance, performance matters and on all matters affecting the day to day administration and operation of the service. - 7.2 The CAE also reports to the Treasurer as GMCA's 'Responsible Financial Officer' on all matters of internal financial control, fraud and irregularity and protection of assets.
+The Head of Audit and Assurance reports to the GMCA Treasurer on all corporate governance, performance matters and on all matters affecting the day to day administration and operation of the service. - 7.2 The Head of Audit and Assurance also reports to the Treasurer as GMCA's 'Responsible Financial Officer' on all matters of internal financial control, fraud and irregularity and protection of assets.
 In recognition of the statutory duties of the 'Responsible Financial Officer' and the views of CIPFA on that person's relationship with internal audit, a formal protocol has been adopted to form the basis for a sound and effective working relationship.
 The protocol is attached to this Charter at Appendix 1.